-Listing of 88,464,179 Shares on the Oslo Stock Exchange
+Listing of 670,735,700 Shares on the Oslo Stock Exchange

-The information contained in this prospectus (the "Prospectus") relates to (i) the listing on Oslo Børs (the "Oslo Stock Exchange") of 88,464,179 ordinary shares (the "Bondholder Shares") in Oceanteam ASA ("Oceanteam" or the "Company" and, together with its consolidated subsidiaries, the "Group"), each with a par value of NOK 0.50, already issued pursuant to a conversion of USD 5,175,523 of the Company's debt (the "Second Bond Debt Conversion") under the "FRN Oceanteam ASA Senior Callable Bond 2012/2017 (ISIN NO 001 066201.8)" (the "Bond Loan"), each with a par value of NOK 0.50
+The information contained in this prospectus (the "Prospectus") relates to (i) the listing on Oslo Børs (the "Oslo Stock Exchange") of 620,735,700 ordinary shares (the "Bondholder Shares") in Oceanteam ASA ("Oceanteam" or the "Company"), each with a par value of NOK 0.50, already issued pursuant to a conversion of USD 62,073,564 of the Company's debt (the "Bond Debt Conversion") under the "FRN Oceanteam ASA Senior Callable Bond 2012/2017 (ISIN NO 001 066201.8)" (the "Bond Loan"), (ii) the listing on the Oslo Stock Exchange of 40,000,000 ordinary shares (the "Corinvest Shares") in the Company, each with a par value of NOK 0.50, already issued pursuant to a directed placement at Corinvest B.V. ("Corinvest"), a company controlled by Mr. Kornelis Jan Willem Cordia ("Cordia"), in conjunction with the pro rata transfer from the bondholders in the Bond Loan of a total of 111,600,000 of the Bondholder Shares to Corinvest (the "Cordia Placement"), and (iii) the listing on the Oslo Stock Exchange of 10,000,000 ordinary shares in the Company, each with a par value of NOK 0.50 (the "Halbesma Shares"), already issued pursuant to a conversion and confirmation of settlement of all claims of Mr. Haico Halbesma and Mr. Hessel Halbesma and any of their companies and/or affiliates (the "Halbesma Claims Settlement"); all forming part of a restructuring together with certain other restructuring items (the "Restructuring") of Oceanteam and its consolidated subsidiaries (the "Group").